ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 **SUCCESSFUL PA]SSING
 INTERFERENCE**

-If the Agility test is passed, the player\'s attempt io interfere with the pass has been successful and the pass has been 'Deflected'.
+If the Agility test is passed, the player's attempt io interfere with the pass has been successful and the pass has been 'Deflected'.
 The pass is interrupted and the action immediately ends.